cucumber/cucumber-electron/README.md

 cucumber-electron is a drop-in replacement for cucumber-js, supporting the same features and command-line options.
-You should be able to use it on your project without any changes, if you have been using cucumber-js 2.0.0
+You should be able to use it on your project without any changes.

-Run cucumber-electron it like it was cucumber-js, for example:
+Run cucumber-electron like it was cucumber-js, for example:

     ./node_modules/.bin/cucumber-electron ./features/your.feature:123